Top 5 Best Alum Block Options in 2019

-Like Gentleman Jon, Phoenix Artisan Accouterments’ PAA Potassium Alum Block is a great deal.
-You’ll get a slightly smaller bar (3.4 ounces) than Gentleman Jon’s block, but it’ll only cost you $7.
-Plus, you’ll get a travel case with the PAA Potassium Alum Block.
-The major selling point for this block is that it has a rubber band grip to keep you from accidentally dropping it.
+Like Gentleman Jon, the Alum Block Direct From France is a great deal.
+You'll get a large (10.6 ounces) and a great quality bar.
+Plus, you'll get a travel case with the Alum Block Direct From France.
+The major selling point for this block is that it is from France.

-While this block might not be as elegantly designed as other products on this list, the PAA Potassium Alum Block is a great value.
-Beginners should seriously consider purchasing the PAA Potassium Alum Block for its ease of use.
+This block is the most elegantly designed out of all the other products on this list, the Alum Block Direct From France is a great value.
+Those further along should seriously consider purchasing the Alum Block Direct From France for its beauty.